 - Sign up with VisionAware to receive free weekly email alerts for more helpful information and tips for everyday living with vision loss.

 - Straight or Philips screwdrivers

 - Replacement fill valve

-Tip: You may want to bend the float rod down a bit and then make another bend so that the float is not pointed downward but is relatively parallel to the surface of the water.
+- Tip: You may want to bend the float rod down a bit and then make another bend so that the float is not pointed downward but is relatively parallel to the surface of the water.

-Newer style fill valves have a plastic float that slides up and down the outside of the fill valve.
+- Newer-style fill valves have a plastic float that slides up and down the outside of the fill valve.
 This float is attached to a connector rod which gradually turns the fill valve off.
 If the water level is too high, water can run into the overflow tube.

 Either of these adjustments take very little time and can solve the problem.

 The opening at the bottom of the tank is closed off, which allows the tank to fill with water with one of two different designs.
 Either a "flapper" or "stopper ball" is attached to the flush lever.
 When the flush lever is raised, the flapper or stopper ball is pulled up, which allows water to flow from the tank into the toilet bowl.
 When the water level drops low enough, the fill valve will open and the tank will refill.

 Replacing a defective flapper or stopper ball is not difficult to do and usually does not require any tools.